 If you are feeling hopeless in your arthritis condition, there are some resources that can help guide you to hope!
-You can learn the BEST 3 ways to find hope here.
+Here is a video on how to find hope.

 I often find that when people are deciding on a joint replacement, they feel they are backed into a corner with surgery as their only option for relief.
 With a quick doctor’s visit and doom and gloom of articles online, it may appear that way.